madeingnecca/jquery.sort-by-sort-order/README.md

 # The problem

-When it comes to sort a list of data a simple solution is to use two select elements: one for the sort criteria (e.g date, name, number or reviews) and one for the sort order (ascending/descending).
+When it comes to sort a list of data a simple solution is to use two select elements: one for the sort criteria (e.g date, name, number of reviews) and one for the sort order (ascending/descending).

 This technique is simple and accessibility ready, however certain types of data can benefit from a different UI which lets users sort "by column", like in a spreadsheet software or in Finder/File Explorer.